 Possible missile design from the Sokol-V TKUV.
 1 - GOS; 2 - warhead; 3 - engine; 4 - docking unit; 5 - wing; 6 - steering wheel; 7 - drive unit; 8 - pallet dumping mechanism; 9 - radiation receiver; 10 - inductor bush.
 Figure KB Tochmash / btvt.blogspot.com

-Existing Russian main tanks are equipped with several types of tank guided weapons systems (TKUV).
+Existing Russian core Tanks equipped with tank systems of guided weapons (TKUV) of several types.
 In the near future, the appearance of a new TKUV with improved characteristics is expected.
 Until recently, very little was known about the promising complex, but now very interesting data has become public.

 In December last year, a package of documents appeared at State Procurement that affected the interaction of the Design Bureau of Precision Engineering named after A.E.
 Nudelman and the 3 Central Research Institute of the Ministry of Defense of Russia.
 An agreement on the work, an additional agreement and some other documents were published.
 For unknown reasons, these documents have attracted attention only now.
 However, they are also of great interest.